-Lab 4 - The Linux FS
+Lab 4 - The Linux Filesystem

 Note: Your final exam will include questions similar to 4 and 5.
 I will answer questions 4 and 5 during class after the due date for this lab has expired.